 What is Phenolisation?

-What is phenolisation?
-Partial Nail Avulsion with phenolisation is the most common solution for ingrown toenails.
+Partial Nail Avulsion with Phenolisation is the most common solution for ingrown toenails.
 Safe, simple and effective, it uses phenol (a mild acid) to destroy the nail matrix, with low levels of post-operative pain and infection.

 With a high success rate, which results in a natural looking nail, this is the preferred treatment method for the majority of patients.